 Arsenal’s Champions League win comes at a cost to increase injury headache

-Arsenal 1-0 Shakhtar Donetsk: Gabriel Martinelli’s deflected striker earned the Gunners a tight victory but injury to Riccardo Calafiori was of greater concern
+Arsenal 1-0 Shakhtar Donetsk: Gabriel Martinelli’s deflected strike earned the Gunners a tight victory but injury to Riccardo Calafiori was of greater concern

 Your support helps us to tell the story